Aura Parental Controls Review 2024: Are They Worth It?

 Aura’s app on the kid’s device is extremely minimalistic, only showing your time limits, current time used, and current level of content filtering.
 Kids don’t have any control over the settings of the app — that’s all handled through your phone.

 The Android and iOS apps are both intuitively designed and user-friendly.
-I was able to install the apps, link my kid’s device, set up custom rules, and monitor their usage without any problems or bugs.
+I was able to install the apps, link my kid’s device, set up custom rules, and monitor their usage with minimal problems or bugs.

 The app’s homepage is divided into neat sections that let you check your family’s accounts and tweak the parental controls settings, without being overwhelmed.